China Baotou Rare Earth acquires nine regional miners

-BEIJING (Reuters) - China’s biggest producer of rare earths, the Inner Mongolia Baotou Steel Rare Earth Group (600111.SS), has acquired nine regional mining companies as part of a government masterplan to consolidate the sector.
+BEIJING, Jan 3 (Reuters) - China’s biggest producer of rare earths, the Inner Mongolia Baotou Steel Rare Earth Group , has acquired nine regional mining companies as part of a government masterplan to consolidate the sector.

-China produces more than 90 percent of the world’s rare earth metals, a group of 17 elements used in a wide range of applications in sectors like renewable energy, telecommunications and defense.
+China produces more than 90 percent of the world’s rare earth metals, a group of 17 elements used in a wide range of applications in sectors like renewable energy, telecommunications and defence.

 Since 2010, it has tried to improve industry regulation, imposing tough new production and export quotas, raising environmental standards and cracking down on smuggling, once the source of nearly a third of the rare earths flowing to international markets.
 It has also sought to consolidate miners under the control of a small number of state-owned producers.